AlbinoB/Attendance/README.md

 <br/> 2->Teacher
 <br/> 3->Student

 <br/>a.
-The Admin acces provides granuity CRUD operations on the whole app.
+The Admin acces provides granularity CRUD operations on the whole app.
 <br/>b.
-Teacher access provides features like marking attendence, viewing attendace, generating excel sheet for the month, geneating defaulters excel sheet.
+Teacher access provides features like marking attendence, viewing attendace, generating excel sheet for the month of each class they teach, geneating defaulters excel sheet,generate sheet for selected dates.
 <br/>c.
 Students only get view access of their current semester subjects and how they are performing for the current semester.

 <br/>One can find all the scripts to recreate the whole app and get in running.